How-To Creole

 3. Bwat sa yo → Those boxes

-As you have seen this lesson, Creole demonstratives are quite simple.
-All you have to know are sa a and sa yo.
-But, the fact that this lesson is easy is no reason to underestimate how important it is.
+As you have seen in this lesson, Creole demonstratives are quite simple.
+The two main forms covered here are sa a and sa yo.
+However, the fact that this lesson is easy is no reason to underestimate its importance.

-As already mentioned at the beginning of this lesson, demonstratives are just as common in Creole as they are in English.
-Therefore, since you are going to be using them on a regular basis, try your best to know how to use them properly.
+As mentioned at the beginning of this lesson, demonstratives are common in both Creole and English.
+Therefore, since you will use them regularly, make an effort to learn how to use them correctly.

 Newer Post Older Post Home